erick-dsnk/FlowOS/README.md

 ```
 rustup component add llvm-tools-preview
 ```
+Also install QEMU to be able to run it in a virtual machine.

 #### Building
 To build the OS and make a bootable image use the command: